casouri/collab-mode/src/README.md

 it sends transformed remote ops to the editor.

 Let’s see what happens if we don’t buffer ops from server or don’t block user input.
-Imagine a remote op o\_r arrives, and the collab process transforms it and put it in the history.
-In the meantime, the user makes an edit o₁ in the editor, and the editor sends o₁ to the collab process.
+Imagine a remote op R arrives, and the collab process transforms it and put it in the history.
+In the meantime, the user makes an edit A in the editor, and the editor sends A to the collab process.
 The collab process can’t append it to the end of L₂:
-Putting it to the end of L₂ implies that the o₁’s context is every op in L₁ and L₂, but clearly o\_r (which is at the end of L₁) is not in o₁’s context.
+Putting it to the end of L₂ implies that the A’s context is every op in L₁ and L₂, but clearly R (which is at the end of L₁) is not in A’s context.

-# Undo
+# Undo mechanism

+In the simplest term, to undo a op B in history [A B C], we compute the inverse of B, I(B), treat it as an op that comes after B but concurrent with all other ops after B in the history.
+So in this case we transform I(B) against C, and gets the undo op that can be applied to the document.

 According to the COT paper [3], there are two properties, IP2 and IP3, that the transform function need to satisfy in order to archive convergence with undo operations.
-They are like TP1 and TP2, namely, you can either use a transform function that satisfies them, or use a control algorithm that avoids them.
+Like TP1 and TP2, you can either use a transform function that satisfies them, or use a control algorithm that avoids them.

-COT avoids both IP2 and IP3 in its control algorithm, and our algorithm does the same.
+COT avoids both IP2 and IP3 in its control algorithm, and our algorithm does the same (mostly).

-IP2 says sequentially transforming an operation o against another operation o₁ and its inverse I(o₁) should end up giving you o back.
+IP2 says sequentially transforming an operation A against another operation B and its inverse I(B) should end up giving you o back.
 This sounds trivially satisfiable but isn’t.
-A trivial example: let o = del(0, abc), o₁ = del(0, abc).
+A trivial example: let A = del(0, abc), B = del(0, abc).
 With a normal transform function, you’ll end up with del(0, "").
 To avoid IP2, you just need to make sure you never transform ops sequentially against an op and its inverse.

+Fortunately, avoiding IP2 is pretty easy.
+When you need to transform an op A against a series of ops, say, [1 2 3 I(1) 4], you just need to find out all the do-undo pairs and skip them.
+So in the example, you skip 1 and I(1), and only transform A against 2, 3, 4.
+This breaks my intuition for OT, because if you don't transform A against 1, A's context wouldn't contain 1, how do you safely transform A against 2, when 2's context contains 1?
+But apparently it works, and that's what COT do.
+If there is a do-undo-redo triple, you can either skip the do-undo pair, or skip the undo-redo pair, it doesn't seem to matter (the COT paper didn't say what to do in this case).

+Unfortunately, skipping all do-undo pairs when transforming requires a much more complicated design.
+It's easy to skip do-undo pairs when you transform ops in one go, but what if you transform an op A first against an op B, then in a separate occasion transforms A against I(B)?
+This is called decoupled do-undo pair in the COT paper.

+For example, suppose in our history we have L₁ = [1 2], L₂ = [3].
+Now
+we receives a remote op A, we transform 3 against A and get 3', now we have L₁ = [1 2 A], L₂ = [3'].
+Then shortly after we receives another remote op I(A), and transforms 3' against it.
+Do you see the problem?
+We've now transformed 3 against A and I(A).
+This can also happen at the server when we send 3' to the server.
+To solve the decoupled do-undo pair problem, we would need to do what POT and COT does: have separate transformation paths for each individual site and only transform an op once.

+For me, this is too expensive, so my solution is to just give up on this :-D And giving up on this is completely fine.
+Notice that a) we only transform an op against other ops when they are concurrent.
+And
+b) for the operations we support, only transforming del against del could violate IP2.

+What's the harm when we violate IP2 for concurrent del ops?
+Let's look at an example: document state is "X", alice deletes X (A=(del(0, X))), in the mean time, Bob delets X and undoes the op (B=(del(0, X), I(B)=ins(0, X))).
+If alice receives both of Bob's ops and transforms A against B and shortly after I(B), A becomes identity.
+What Alice will see is that she deletes the X but it soon comes back.

+In a completely correct system (POT or COT), Alice should see the X stay deleted.
+But I'd argue that the result of our imperfect system isn't too bad: Alice can just delete the X again.
+Users might not even consider this is unexpected behavior: Alice and Bob are editing on the same text concurrently, some conflict is expected.
+I consider this a acceptable price to pay for simplicity and efficiency.

+The good news is that transforming inverse ops don't have the decoupled do-undo pair problem, since we transform it only once, against all the ops after the original op in history.

-IP3 is a bit more complicated.
+The other property, IP3 is a bit more complicated.
 In essence, it says the transformed inverse of an op should be equal to the inverse of the transformed op.
-The formal definition is as follows: let o₁ and o₂ be two ops with the same context (so they can transform against each other), let o₁’ = IT(o₁, o₂), o₂’ = IT(o₂, o₁), then IT(I(o₁), o₂’) should equal to I(o₁’).
+The formal definition is as follows: let A and B be two ops with the same context (so they can transform against each other), let A’ = IT(A, B), B’ = IT(B, A), then IT(I(A), B’) should equal to I(A’).
 Ie,

-IT(I(o₁), IT(o₂, o₁)) = I(IT(o₁, o₂))
+IT(I(A), IT(B, A)) = I(IT(A, B))

-To avoid IP3, you need to make sure you never transform an inverse op I(o₁) against an op o₂ where o₂ is concurrent (context-independent) to o₁.
-Ie, don’t mingle inverse with concurrent ops together.
+To avoid IP3, you need to make sure you never transform an inverse op I(A) against an op B where B is concurrent (context-independent) to
+A. Ie, don’t mingle inverse with concurrent ops together.

+Again, I give up avoiding IP3 for concurrent ops.

+# Undo policy

-To keep things simple, we only allow undo and redo on a linear history.
+To keep the user interface simple, we only allow undo and redo on a linear history.
 Basically, the default undo/redo behavior anyone would expect.
 Users can undo some operations, and redo them; but once they make some original edit, the undone ops are “lost” and can’t be redone anymore.